yzj9120/termux-core-package/site/pages/en/projects/docs/developer/test/index.md

 By default, `termux-core-tests` also runs tests other external Termux packages/commands to ensure proper functioning of the Termux execution environment.
 To only run `termux-core` package specific tests, pass `--only-termux-core-tests`.
 To run tests for specific packages only, pass a regex with `--test-packages-filter=<filter>` option.

+To skip `termux-core` package scoped environment variable tests, pass `--skip-termux-core-env-variable-tests`, as under normal circumstances with Termux app in foreground, tests take `~5min` to run depending on device.

 &nbsp;

 Make sure to grant Termux app `Draw over apps` permission as otherwise `termux-am` tests will fail.